Stay Hydrated, Eat Protein: 2 Nutrition Tips for Seniors

-Here are two common nutrition recommendations frequently heard in the doctor’s office, why he/she most likely wants you to do it, and how to make it happen when you walk out of the office.
+Here are some common nutrition recommendations heard in the doctor’s office, as well as how to make it happen when you walk out of the office:

 How much fluid is this, exactly?

-- If you have kidney or heart problems, please ask your doctor for specific amounts.
+- If you have heart or kidney problems, please ask your doctor for specific amounts

-- Remember that all liquid counts (milk, soup, coffee and tea, popsicles) and some fruits and vegetables too.
+- Remember that all liquid counts (coffee, milk, popsicles, soup, tea, etc.) and some fruits and vegetables too

 How much protein is this, exactly?

-One egg white has 7 grams of protein, 1 string cheese has 8 grams, and a can of tuna or chicken has close to 40 grams.
+- One egg white has 7 grams of protein, 1 string cheese has 8 grams, and a can of chicken or tuna has close to 40 grams

-Breakfast tip: cook your hot breakfast cereal with lowfat milk or soymilk instead of water (+8 grams)
+Cook your hot breakfast cereal with low-fat milk or soy milk instead of water (+8 grams).

-Dinner tip: finish the protein on your plate before starting on the fruits, vegetables, starches and dessert.
+Finish the protein on your plate before starting on the fruits, starches, vegetables, and finally, dessert.

-Snack: add 1/4c of nonfat dry milk powder to your pudding or smoothie (+8 grams)
+Add 1/4 c of nonfat dry milk powder to your pudding or smoothie (+8 grams).

 Heather Schwartz is a Registered Dietitian working at Stanford Hospital and Clinics.
-Having worked with acutely ill, hospitalized patients and their families for many years, Heather has transitioned into a counseling-intensive role where she works closely with seniors and their caregivers.
-Through group seminars, e-media, and individual nutrition counseling, Heather is able to effectively communicate nutrition messages to those striving for improvements in their health and the health of those for whom they provide care.
-Having worked at two of the U.S. News & World Report’s Best Hospitals in the past decade, Heather practices evidence-based, cutting-edge nutrition therapies to coach her clients and their caregivers to success.
+Having worked with acutely ill, hospitalized patients and their families for many years, she transitioned into a counseling-intensive role where she works closely with seniors and their caregivers.
+Through group seminars, e-media, and individual nutrition counseling, Schwartz can effectively communicate nutrition messages to those striving for improvements in their health and the health of those for whom they provide care.
+Having worked at two of the U.S. News & World Report’s Best Hospitals in the past decade, Schwartz practices evidence-based, cutting-edge nutrition therapies to coach her clients and their caregivers to success.

-Heather completed her undergraduate degree in Nutrition Science at Cal Poly State University in San Luis Obispo, CA, her Master’s degree in Nutrition Science at San Jose State University and fulfilled her dietetic internship at the University of California, San Francisco.
-She has been a caregiver for her family and has used A Place For Mom’s resources in the recent past.
+Schwartz completed her undergraduate degree in Nutrition Science at Cal Poly State University in San Luis Obispo, California, her Master’s degree in Nutrition Science at San Jose State University and fulfilled her dietetic internship at the University of California, San Francisco.
+She has been a caregiver for her family and has used A Place for Mom’s resources in the past.

-Do you have any other senior nutrition-related questions you’d like Heather to answer?
-If so, please list them in the comments section below.
-Thanks!
+Do you have any other nutrition-related questions or summer tips for seniors you’d like to have answered?
+Share your questions for Heather Schwartz, RD, in the comments below.

 Incoming search terms: